 Autism is a complex neurodevelopment condition.
 Early intervention is key to helping children with autism.
 The Early Start Denver Model, or ESDM, is an intervention for young children with autism.
 It is delivered by our certified ESDM therapists.
 At our Sydney clinic, OnOnOne Children’s Therapy is proud to offer this early intervention to all our families.
-Let’s look at how the Early Start Denver Model (ESDM) develops expressive language skills.
+Let’s look at how the Early Start Denver Model (ESDM) develops expressive communication skills.

 This series of posts will help parents understand how the ESDM improves the features of autism so children can grow and learn.